smci1000/Insta360CreateDates/README.md

-# InstaExifData
+This entire repo was built by claude code.

+# Insta 360 Exif and Create Data

-A collection of cross-platform scripts to parse timestamps from camera filenames and apply them to file metadata and filesystem timestamps.
+A collection of cross-platform scripts to parse timestamps from filenames of exported images and videos from Insta 360 Studio and apply them to file metadata and filesystem timestamps.

 ## Overview